Maahygrah/web3-onchain-log/README.md

 * **Net-New Participant Tracking:** An analytical framework designed to filter out existing active wallets from brand-new ecosystem participants during testnet campaigns, ensuring marketing budgets are efficiently driving true protocol expansion.

+* **Algorithmic Kill Zones:** Specific high-volatility time windows (such as the London Open or New York Open) where institutional trading algorithms are most active.
+These windows often feature aggressive liquidity sweeps to trap retail traders before establishing the true daily market trend.